COVID-19 (Coronavirus) Information

 In response to the rapidly evolving COVID-19 pandemic, we are following the advice of public health officials and taking steps to protect employees and the public.
 In addition to increased cleaning practices, plans are in place to assist employees with working remotely where possible and created provisions to ensure security for our part-time employees.
 To protect everyone’s personal health, we encourage you to call 515-262-9368 to see if you can be helped via phone before visiting in person.

 Parks and Recreation: City playgrounds reopened on Monday, June 1st.
-The Doanes Park Youth Center will be closed beginning on Tuesday, March 17, 2020.
-Reservations for park shelters and Doanes Park Youth Center will be paused for the time being.
+The Doanes Park Youth Center opened April 2nd with safety provisions in place.
+The provisions and criteria can be viewed here (PDF.)
 At this time, extra portable restrooms will be supplied at Doanes Park and Copper Creek Lake Park while the permanent restrooms remain closed.
-Recreational programming will be canceled to ensure protection and social distancing in our community.
 All city playgrounds will be sprayed with disinfectant regularly by City Parks staff.